Q. What are the differences between school and college?

 Q. What eating and drinking facilities are available?

 A. A wide variety of meals, snacks, and drinks are available in College from Monday to Friday.
 These are available in the Refectory on each site.
 Vegetarian options are available.
+Vending Machines are also available on all sites.

 Q. Who do I contact if I have a concern relating to religious, cultural or equality issues?